epenzeymoog/epenzeymoog.github.io/source/blog/2016-09-30-css-architecture.html.markdown

 <p>cd into your Sass stylesheets directory.
 Now write:</p>
 <code>$ neat install</code>

 <p>Now you’re up and running with Bourbon and Neat!
 There are tons of things in those directories that you can use to structure your project.
-Don't forget that the main SCSS file that SASS compiles to the main CSS file is nothing but <code>@import</code> tags.
 Go through them and figure out what you want to use, and delete things you definitely don’t.</p>

 </section>